Planning Your Backpacking Trip

 Most of us have learned that ponchos simply don't do the job during a heavy down pour.
 We've gone to lightweight rain coats with a hood.
 Rain in the mountains, during the summer, is not something to take lightly.

 Like most other challenges, hiking and camping in the rain is something you likely won't be comfortable with until you've done it.
 In your hiking career it is going to happen.

-Jerry's article, Getting Dry, covers how he has learned to handle rain.
+Jerry's article, The Gift Of Rain On The Trail, covers how he has learned to handle rain.

 Knowing Your Route